YAY!!! You survived! Or maybe I shouldn’t make any assumptions, there.

 1. Keep going if you’re not done –

-2. Take a good long break if you have a whole first draft, and start thinking about another project.
+2. Take a good long break if you have a whole first draft, and if you MUST think about writing, maybe start thinking about another project.

 And in the meantime, I’d love to hear how you all who were Nanoing did.

 Me?
 I bashed my way through a second and third draft of Blood Moon, my sequel to Huntress Moon.
 Of course it's not as done as I want it to be, but I managed to get through that "I will NEVER finish this bloody thing" stage into the "Wow, I may not be done yet but this is way too good to abandon now" stage, which is not exactly the home stretch yet but it is a major corner to turn.
 A good month!

 Screenwriting Tricks for Authors and Writing Love, Screenwriting Tricks for Authors, II, are now available in all e formats and as pdf files.
 Either book, any format, just $2.99.